albertmorvay/NoMoreClick/README.md

 4. Fork this repository and clone the repository.

-> :information_source: After cloning the repository you will have the `master` branch checked out, as the main branch it contains a stable "production-ready" state of the source code.
+> After cloning the repository you will have the `master` branch checked out, as the main branch it contains a stable "production-ready" state of the source code.
 As this is not likely the most recent version of the code, you will want to checkout a branch; check the Projects tab for Issues *In Progress*.

 5. Using your IDE, open the project's `.sln` file.
 This will open the solution and projects within your IDE.
 Once open in the IDE, you are ready to go.